kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

   - take a look for any possible exception.
   - take a look for any possible null values.
   - Take a look for any possible empty collection.

+## Exception Sources

+- **Division by zero**

+  While reviewing a code block, keep an eye on division operators.
+Ensure that the divisor is checked for not having zero value, or this exception is handled.

+- **Null arguments**

+  Arguments or complex variables may have null values.
+Ensure that any reference type values are checked for being null or this exception is handled properly.

+- **Out of range index**

+  Always review index flow in loops, ensure that;
+    - indices starts from correct value
+    - indices are incremented properly
+    - complex logic around index increment is avoided.

+## Sneaky bugs

+Bugs that don't throws an exception but causes undesired behavior.
+These bugs are hard to identify.

+- **Default Values**

+  The value type variables have default values.
+It is possible to use unset variables without even recognizing it, especially when working on deeply nested algorithms.

 ## Object Oriented Design